imranhsayed/gatsby-wordpress-themes/packages/gatsby-wordpress-theme-phoenix/README.md

 6. Add the ACF required data on the Home page from WordPress Dashboard.
 7. If isn't already set your site title, description and logo from WordPress customizer.

+## Styles used by elementor
+Check in the source

+* id='elementor-icons-css'
+* id='elementor-common-css'